Thorce0/Thorce0.github.io/README.md

 The final system allowed for a much more complex simulation, with the fish moving organically and interacting realistically with their environment.
-Best of all, the entire simulation runs on the GPU, meaning the calculations for around 80 fish are completed in less than 1ms on my PC.
+Best of all, the entire simulation runs on the GPU, meaning the calculations for around 80 fish are completed in less than 1ms.

 ![Final Result](/images/BoidSwarm.gif)